nesterovsky-bros/parallel-refactoring/README.md

 Marks show:
 1. Top level transaction.
 2. Chunk data by 10 items.
-3. Iteration transaction for a chunk.
+3. Transaction is for a chunk of items.
 4. Scan items in the chunk and process.

 So, what is the gain.
 Again, we shall look at log: